ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 * DeviceFirmware (required if the device supports Firmware Actions)
 * DeviceMetadata (optional)

-The following code snippet shows how to create the mandatory object DeviceInfo along with an optional object DeviceMetadata with sample data,
+The following code snippet shows how to create the mandatory object DeviceInfo along with an optional object DeviceMetadata with sample data:

 .. code:: java